 Mainly nocturnal, Wild Boar spend around 12 hours a day sleeping.
 Females are very social living in large family groups of up to 30 members and these groups consist of the breeding females and their young.
 Males are more solitary, spending most of their time alone but will move closer to the females during breeding season.
 Unfortunately they were hunted to extinction in the 1600s but were reintroduced for meat farming, with the inevitable escapees now found in many UK woodlands.

 IUCN Status - Least concern

 Habitat - Semi-desert to tropical rain forests, temperate woodlands, grasslands to agricultural land

 Distribution - Widespread in Europe, Asia and North Africa

 Babies are called ‘boarlets’ and have stripy coats until they reach 5-6 months old.

-Like all pigs Wild Boar spend a large part of their day rooting with their snouts.
-Eventually they clear their enclosure of all vegetation so we have to move them to an adjacent enclosure to allow natural regeneration and some re-seeding of the grassy areas.
-So they can been seen either in their enclosure in Wallaby Wood or in the Deer Encounter.
+Like all pigs, Wild Boar spend a large part of their day rooting with their snouts.
+Eventually they clear their enclosure of all vegetation so we have to move them to an adjacent enclosure to allow natural regeneration and some reseeding of the grassy areas.
+So, they can be seen either in their enclosure in Wallaby Wood or in the Deer Encounter.

-We currently have Duke, the boar and Duchess, the sow, who have arrived from Wildwood Trust, in Kent, in April 2021.
-We hope the new pair will successfully breed this year.
+We currently have Duke, the boar and Duchess, the sow, who arrived from Wildwood Trust in Kent, in April 2021.